JWST Coronagraphic Visibility Tool Help

 - determine the ideal roll angles and offsets for multi-roll observations, and

-- determine the visibility of two or more targets that need to be observed simultaneously.
+- determine the visibility of 2 or more targets that need to be observed simultaneously.

 Note that the CVT is designed to provide quick illustrations of allowable observation orientations for a given target.
 While it approximates JWST’s pointing restrictions, it does not query the official JWST Proposal Constraint Generator (PCG) or check for guide star availability, as is done in APT.
 Therefore, CVT results should be treated as useful approximations that may differ from official APT constraints by a small amount (a degree or so).

 Downloading and installing the CVT

 The CVT is distributed as part of the AstroConda package from STScI.
 AstroConda is the preferred release channel for JWST Python-related tools.
 For more information, see the AstroConda installation instructions.
 Also note that AstroConda runs from the bash shell, not CSH or TCSH.

 If you've already installed AstroConda for macOS or Linux, you can install CVT as follows in the AstroConda environment:

 If you're running macOS and want a double-clickable app:

 - Download the double-clickable app archive (e.g. jwst_coronagraph_visibility_tool_macos.zip) from https://github.com/spacetelescope/jwst_coronagraph_visibility/releases/latest